Billennium-frontend-interns/linkedin_clone_project/README.md

 - Prettier
 - Husky + lint staged

+# Firebase config

+We use environment variables to hide Firebase API keys.

 # Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.